greg-md/php-orm/docs/QueryBuilder.md

 # Query Builder

-A powerful query builder for web-artisans.
-The Query Builder provides an elegant way of creating SQL statements and clauses.
+The Query Builder provides an elegant way of creating SQL statements and clauses on different levels of complexity.

 Next, you will find a list of available statements and clauses: